 Elixir strings are some of the cheapest premium guitar strings you can get and they come in two very unique flavors: Elixir Nanoweb Guitar strings and Elixir Polyweb Guitar strings.
 Both of these types of guitar strings offer fantastic life thanks to their high standard of manufacture.

-The main difference between the strings is that the Polyweb coating is much thicker than the Nanoweb coating which leads to a totally different sound and feel of the strings.
+The main difference between the strings is that the Polyweb coating is much thicker than the Nanoweb coating which leads to a totally different sound and feel.
 The Polyweb strings give a warmer sound while the Nanoweb strings give a brighter sound.

 Before we move on to the nitty gritty you should know the main problem with these strings.
 If you keep them on your guitar for a very long time (I’m talking up to a year or more of at least semi-regular playing) then they can start to shed their coating leaving you with guitar strings that look and feel like old rope.